 Travel insurance for Vietnam

 Never travel without travel insurance, especially when you’re travelling to Asia.
 Anything could happen.
-Obviously, it most probably won’t, but just in case I strongly recommend you checking out the prices at World Nomads for their travel insurance.
+Obviously, it most probably won’t, but just in case I strongly recommend you sort it out.

 The best Vietnam backpacking advice